COVID Rollback: Santa Clara County Tumbles To Purple Tier As Infections, Hospitalizations Soar

 ALSO READ: San Francisco Orders Non-Essential Offices Closed, Cuts Gym Capacities In Return To Red Tier

+“It’s been nine months now into this pandemic that we have learned how to treat it.
+But it is still a deadly virus.
+But ultimately we want to make sure this hospital is available for everybody,” said Kurati.

+Good Samaritan Hospital in San Jose said they have not erected the outdoor overflow tent, seen earlier this year.
+Staffing from “outside the area” has been brought in to help.

-Last week, county Health Director Dr. Sara Cody warned of a possible move back to the Red Tier because of the surge in cases.
-Cody said there were an additional 388 additional cases reported Monday and health officials are concerned with not just the daily increase in cases but also with the speed of the increase.
+Last week, Dr. Cody warned of a possible move back to the Red Tier because of the surge in cases.
+As it turned out, the county moved even further than that.

-“Today’s announcement from the State reflects that we appear to be heading into the worst phase of the pandemic to date,” said Cody in a statement.
-“Rapidly rising cases and hospitalizations should serve as a wake-up call for our entire community.
-We ask every resident to do everything they can to slow the spread of transmission in our community, protect our most vulnerable residents, and save lives.”

 Among other things, a move back to the Purple Tier requires the closure of indoor dining, which was already planned in Santa Clara County for November 17, 2020, as well as the closure of all indoor activities associated with gyms, museums, zoos and aquariums, places of worship, and movie theaters.
 Shopping malls and all retail establishments must reduce to a maximum of 25 percent capacity.